yochaigal/cairn/wip/debts-bonds-omens.md

 **The Vanished Stair**: A well-trod and "safe" **Gate** to **The Roots** has inexplicably vanished, swallowed by darkness.
 The progeny of a powerful noble has since disappeared, some say trapped below.
 His father has issued formal offers of land and title to those willing to brave the deeps.

+### More Omens

+**Omens for The Cobbles:**

+**The Crumbling Tower:** A once-proud and ancient tower begins to crumble, its stones falling like rain.
+Whispers among the citizens of The Cobbles suggest it's a sign of impending disaster, with the blame placed on an artifact stolen from The Roots.

+**The Dying Light:** The city's lanterns and torches flicker and dim, seemingly unable to hold a steady flame.
+Some believe it to be the work of vengeful spirits from The Woods, seeking to plunge The Cobbles into eternal darkness.

+**Omens for The Woods:**

+**The Blighted Glade:** A once-verdant glade in The Woods now withers and decays, its leaves turning black and twisted.
+Rumors suggest that a cursed relic from The Roots has been buried within the glade, tainting the land with its malevolence.

+**The Silent Song:** The birds and beasts of The Woods have fallen eerily silent, their songs and calls replaced by a pervasive stillness.
+Some claim that the silence is the work of a powerful entity from The Roots, seeking to assert its dominance over the natural world.

+**Omens for The Roots:**

+**The Shattered Gate:** A long-forgotten Gate to The Roots lies shattered and broken, its remnants covered in a thick layer of dust.
+Whispers among the denizens of The Cobbles suggest that an ancient force, long imprisoned within The Roots, has finally broken free.

+**The Unending Shadow:** A darkness creeps through The Roots, consuming all light in its path.
+The denizens of The Cobbles and The Woods whisper in hushed tones about the approaching shadow, fearing that it heralds the end of all things.

 ## Debts

 **The Wooded Dead**: A group of benign Forest Liches  demand you plant a grove of rare (and expensive) **Corpsewood** trees after you (accidentally) trespassed on their sacred grove.
 The saplings grow wherever the dead rest in great numbers.
 Until your debt is paid, travelling through **The Woods** is slower, and forest critters shy away from you.